saskjavascript/Backbone---Bootstrap---Form-Validation/README.md

 # Backbone + Bootstrap + Form Validation

-Utilizes he [Backbone ModelBinder plugin](https://github.com/theironcook/Backbone.ModelBinder), an extendable Backbone.js View (form.validator.js), a Backbone Model and Twitter Bootstrap 2.0 HTML Markup conventions to allow for a simple way to indicate form validation errors using Twitter bootstrap tooltips and some CSS.
+Utilizes the [Backbone ModelBinder plugin](https://github.com/theironcook/Backbone.ModelBinder), an extendable Backbone.js View (form.validator.js), any Backbone Model and Twitter Bootstrap 2.0 HTML Markup conventions to allow for a simple way to indicate form validation errors using Twitter bootstrap tooltips and some CSS.

 ![The concept in action](https://github.com/saskjavascript/Backbone---Bootstrap---Form-Validation/raw/master/img/in.action.png)